 Your total tax was zero if the line labeled "total tax" on Form 1040, U.S. Individual Income Tax Return was zero.

 You didn't have to file an income tax return for the prior tax year if your gross income was below a certain threshold.
-See Who Must File in Publication 501, Exemptions, Standard Deduction, and Filing Information, for the prior tax year shows that you had no filing requirement.
+See Who Must File in Publication 501, Dependents, Standard Deduction and Filing Information for the prior tax year shows that you had no filing requirement.

 For this exception to apply, two additional requirements must be met:

 - Your prior tax year was a taxable year of 12 months.

 - You were a citizen or resident of the United States throughout your prior tax year.